Ukraine war: US to arm Kyiv with depleted uranium tank shells

 The 120mm uranium tank rounds - included in $175 million of US military equipment for Ukraine - are for M1 Abrams tanks due to be delivered to Ukraine later this year.

-Depleted uranium is naturally occurring uranium which has been stripped of much - but not all - of its radioactive matter.
+The rounds are made of depleted uranium, which is naturally occurring uranium that has been stripped of much - but not all - of its radioactive matter.

 Uranium is a very dense metal, so depleted uranium can be used to reinforce the armour-plating on tanks.
-It can also be put on the tips of bullets, mortar rounds and tank shells, to penetrate conventional tank armour.
+It can also be put on the tips of bullets, mortar rounds and tank shells, making them strong enough to penetrate conventional tank armour.

-Depleted uranium shells sharpen on impact, which further increases their ability to bore through armour, and they ignite after contact.
+These types of shells sharpen on impact, which further increases their ability to bore through armour, and they ignite after contact.

 The UN Scientific Committee on the Effects of Atomic Radiation has found no significant poisoning is caused by exposure to depleted uranium but another UN body, the International Atomic Energy Agency, says there could be a risk of radiation to individuals who handle fragments of depleted uranium rounds.

-In March, a spokesman for the Pentagon said the US would not be sending any munitions with depleted uranium to Ukraine.
-The comments were made after the UK said it would provide Kyiv with the armour-piercing rounds.
+This is a U-turn from March, when a spokesman for the Pentagon said the US would not be sending any depleted uranium munitions to Ukraine.
+The UK, however, has sent them.

 The US will also provide anti-armour systems, tactical air navigation systems and additional ammunition for Himars missiles.